Humane-Documentation/Spree/business_logic/shipping.md

 ### Shipping Category (Model)
 See [here](../models/ShippingCategory.md)

-### Calculators
+## Calculators
 Each shipping method is assigned a single Calculator to calculate its shipping amount

 > See [Calculators Guide](calculators.md)

+## Shipping State
+Just as an order might have more than one payment, it might have more than one shipment.
+Different items might need to be shipped by different methods, or you may want to deliver stock on hand immediately while you backorder other items.
+For the sake of this document, however, we’ll assume everything can be done in a single shipment.
+Combined, the shipments determine the shipping state for the whole order, and you’ll most often see the states:
+● Ready when stock is on hand and the order can be shipped ● Backorder when some items need to be backordered
+● Shipped when you’ve confirmed that all shipments have been made

-## Store Shipment Arrangement Examples
+## Store Shipment Arrangements
-### Simple Setup
+### Simple Arrangement Example
 * Bruce Wayne Enterprises sells suits to US and Europe
 * Bruce ships from a single location
 * Bruce works with 2 carriers:
     * USPS Ground (to US): charges $5 for first suit and $2 for each additional
     * FedEx (to EU): charges $10 each

-Spree Setup:
+##### Setting up Spree:
+Create:
-* 1 Shipping Category: Products are similar so a single category all products are assigned to suffice
+* 1 Shipping Category: Products are similar so a single category suffice
 * 1 Stock Location: Bruce ships all items from one location (cave) so he can use spree's default
 * 2 Shipping Methods (Configuration->Shipping Methods) as follows: